iOS 11.3: The 7 best new features

 But iOS 11.3 comes with ARKit 1.5, which recognizes vertical surfaces and "irregularly shaped surfaces like circular tables," too, according to Apple.
 That should let AR developers build a variety of new things, and could potentially improve the accuracy of augmented reality ruler apps as well.

 Plus, ARKit 1.5 can recognize flat pictures like signs, posters and artwork now and use them to trigger AR content.
-CNET's Shara Tibken tried pointing an iPhone at a poster of a lunar lander and was rewarded with a video of the real Apollo 11 moon landing.
+CNET's Shara Tibken tried pointing an iPhone at a poster of a lunar lander and was rewarded with an interactive video of the Apollo 11 moon landing.

 Here's a list of iPhones and iPads that support ARKit.